 Probability (1-5): 3

 Actions: This was discussed previous Project Board meetings.
 The Equality Analysis team is developing a proposal for this action which builds on work already underway by the ONS.
-However a pause on spending could represent a barrier to future work in this area.

 Impact of Actions on Risks: We are aware that the ONS are carrying out a range of lived experience projects as part of the Inclusive Data Taskforce, some of which include a Scottish sample.